-This is hands down the quickest way to take in as much of L.A.’s essential attractions in one go as possible.
+Moving along Wilshire Boulevard is hands down the quickest way to take in as much of L.A.’s essential attractions in one go as possible and one of the most scenic drives too.
 Traverse the city’s diverse cultural heritage ranging from Museum Row with LACMA’s iconic “Urban Light” installation to the buzzing nightlife of Koreatown and the perfectly manicured boulevards in Beverly Hills.

 9. Santa Monica to Malibu on the PCH

-Another essential route through Los Angeles is beginning at the end of Interstate 10 and heading North on the Pacific Coast Highway to Malibu.
+Another one of the most essential scenic drives through Los Angeles is beginning at the end of Interstate 10 and heading North on the Pacific Coast Highway to Malibu.
 Cruise alongside the surfers and skaters on the beachside road before journeying into the rugged canyons of Malibu.